JoseTovar99/treezu/README.md

 # Treezu

-### Treezu is an AllTrails inspired remake.
+### Treezu is a nature-inspired website.
 It includes different feature sections such as reservations, Treezu Pro, and much more.
 It was designed entirely through Figma and was turned into a real site using HTML, CSS, and JavaScript.

 ![image](https://user-images.githubusercontent.com/62781023/151746940-09c41eb2-fb6c-48d9-928d-15c109af6184.png)